 Definitions of terms in metrology are given in the International Vocabulary of Metrology - Basic and General Concepts and Associated Terms (VIM) by the Joint Committee for Guides in Metrology (JCGM, 2012).
-Many of them are reproduced in Volume I, Chapter 1, and some are repeated here for convenience.
-JCGM definitions are strongly recommended for use in meteorology, although in meteorological practice some commonly used terminology might differ from it.
+Many of them are reproduced in Part Volume I, Chapter 1, and some are repeated here for convenience.
+They are not universally used and differ in some respects from terminology commonly used in meteorological practice.
+However, the JCGM definitions are strongly recommended for use in meteorology. although in meteorological practice some commonly used terminology might differ from it.
 The JCGM document is a joint production with the International Bureau of Weights and Measures (BIPM), the International Electrotechnical Commission (IEC), the International Federation of Clinical Chemistry and Laboratory Medicine (IFCC), the International Laboratory Accreditation Cooperation (ILAC), the International Organization for Standardization (ISO), the International Union of Pure and Applied Chemistry (IUPAC), the International Union of Pure and Applied Physics (IUPAP) and the International Organization of Legal Metrology (OIML).